 - be IT literate: willing and able to use technology on BACP business

-- social media - Twitter, blogs, Facebook and others
+- social media - Twitter, Facebook and others

 There is no remuneration for this role, however, reasonable expenses incurred in carrying out the volunteering role will be reimbursed in line with our volunteers expenses policy.

-For more information or to apply for this volunteering role, please send your cv and an application letter stating your relevant skills, knowledge and experience to firstname.lastname@example.org.
-We welcome applications from across the four nations of the UK.
+For more information or to apply for this volunteering role, please send your CV and an application letter stating your relevant skills, knowledge and experience to email@example.com.
+We're looking for representation across the four nations and BAME communities and welcome applications to increase the diversity of the executive.

 Gain experience, support your profession and help make a difference for those in need of counselling and psychotherapy.